HEPATITIS B

 Hepatitis B is transmitted :

-- During unprotected/unprotected sexual intercourse;
+- During unprotected sexual intercourse;

 - Via contaminated blood (drug injection ...) ;